Deep ReLU Networks Have Surprisingly Simple Polytopes: Related Work

 \textbf{Implicit bias of deep learning.} A network used in practice is highly over-parameterized compared to the number of training samples.
 A natural question is often asked: why do deep networks not overfit?
 To address this question, extensive studies have proposed that a network is implicitly regularized to learn a simple solution.
 Implicit regularization is also referred to as an implicit bias.
-Gradient descent algorithms are widely believed to play an essential role in capacity control even when it is not specified in the loss function \citep{gunasekar2018characterizing, soudry2018implicit, arora2019implicit, sekhari2021sgd, lyu2021gradient}. \cite{du2018gradient, woodworth2020kernel} showed that the optimization trajectory of neural networks stays close to the initialization with the help of neural tangent kernel theory.
+Gradient descent algorithms are widely believed to play an essential role in capacity control even when it is not specified in the loss function \cite{gunasekar2018characterizing, soudry2018implicit, arora2019implicit, sekhari2021sgd, lyu2021gradient}. \cite{du2018gradient, woodworth2020kernel} showed that the optimization trajectory of neural networks stays close to the initialization with the help of neural tangent kernel theory.
 A line of works \cite{arora2019fine, cao2019towards, yang2019fine, choraria2022spectral} have analyzed the bias of a deep network towards lower frequencies, which is referred to as the spectral bias.
-It was shown in \cite{arora2018stronger, yu2017compressing} that replacing weight matrices with low-rank matrices only deteriorates a network's accuracy very moderately. \cite{ongie2022role, letraining} identified the low-rank bias in linear layers of neural networks with gradient flow.
-Both theoretical derivation \cite{tu2016low, li2020towards} and empirical findings \cite{jing2020implicit, huh2021low, galanti2023sgd} suggested that gradient descent tends to find a low-rank solution.
-What's more, weight decay is a necessary condition to achieve the low-rank bias.
-In contrast, our investigation identifies a new implicit bias from the perspective of linear regions.
-Different from most implicit biases highlighting a certain property of a network, our implicit bias straightforwardly reveals what kind of simple functions a network learns.
+It was shown in \cite{arora2018stronger,yu2017compressing} that replacing weight matrices with low-rank matrices only deteriorates a network's accuracy very moderately. \cite{ongie2022role,letraining} identified the low-rank bias in linear layers of neural networks with gradient flow.
+Both theoretical derivation \cite{tu2016low, li2020towards} and empirical findings \cite{jing2020implicit,huh2021low,galanti2023sgd} suggested that gradient descent tends to find a low-rank solution.
+What's more, weight decay is a necessary condition to achieve the low-rank bias \cite{galanti2023sgd}.

+In contrast, our investigation identifies a new implicit bias from the perspective of linear regions, which draws two highlights: 1) The core of the implicit bias is to emphasize that a network is implicitly regularized to lead to a simple solution.
+Therefore, such an implicit regularization is not necessarily due to training procedures.
+What we discover is an intrinsic regularization from the geometric space partition of ReLU network.
+2) Different from most implicit biases highlighting a certain property of a network, our implicit bias straightforwardly reveals what kind of simple functions a network learns.
 Our finding is relevant to the spectral bias.
 Since polytopes are both few and simple, a ReLU network does not produce a lot of oscillations in all directions, which roughly corresponds to a low-frequency solution.